James A. Porter: Career

-Porter taught at Howard University for more than forty years, together with artists such as James Lesesne Wells and Lois Mailou Jones.
-He headed the Art Department, and served as Director of the Art Gallery from 1953 through 1970.
+Porter began his career as an instructor of painting and drawing at Howard University.
+During his four decade Howard tenure, he would work with artists, such as James Lesesne Wells and Lois Mailou Jones, chair the Art Department, and serve as Director of the Art Gallery (1953 through 1970).
 David Driskell, one of Porter's students at Howard, recalled in an interview with Xavier Nicholas that he was the only student in his "Negro Art" class one semester but "He taught that course as though he had a hundred students there, and I was the only one."

 He published Modern Negro Art in 1943, the first comprehensive study in the United States of African-American art.
 Porter decisively placed African-American artists within the framework of American art.
 He was the first to recognize and document the significant contributions these artists made to the history of American art.
 With Porter's systematic approach, Modern Negro Art became and still is the foundation of African-American art history and for later texts.
 Porter's interest in nearly forgotten and often ignored artists of African descent was sparked by reading a brief article on African-American landscape artist Robert Scott Duncanson.
 Due to the account's brevity, Porter followed his curiosity to research Duncanson and other artists of African descent.